Thelsare/rn-assignment5-11124414/README.md

-## ✨A Brief Description of how I built my application👩‍💻
+## Description of how App Was built